zephyrproject-rtos/zephyr/samples/subsys/lorawan/class_a/README.rst

 **********************

-This sample can be configured to run the application-layer clock synchronization service in the background.
+This sample can be configured to run the application-layer clock synchronization service and/or the remote multicast setup service in the background.

 The following commands build and flash the sample with clock synchronization enabled.